echtejosh/pdf-to-image/README.md

 # Doppler

-Doppler is a PHP class that provides a convenient interface for converting PDF files to JPG and PNG using Ghostscript.
+Doppler provides a convenient interface for converting PDF files to JPG and PNG using Ghostscript.
 It supports both single-page and batch processing.

 ## Installation